Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 • Mental fatigue

-This is one of the most immediate causes of brain fog.
+This can be one of the more immediate causes of brain fog, especially when meals are skipped or intake is inconsistent.

 4. The Effects of Starvation on the Brain

-Research, including the Minnesota Starvation Experiment, shows that even healthy individuals develop:
+Research, including the Minnesota Starvation Experiment, shows that starvation can lead to:

 • Impaired concentration